imchivie/Meta-Drops/README.md

 ## 📌 Overview

 Automatically checks Twitch streams for active streamers and manages browser sessions to farm drop rewards.

-**The application works as a simple schedular that goes through a list of streams for you to watch them one by one.**
+**This application works as a simple schedular that goes through a list of streams for you to watch them one by one.**

 ## ✨ Features